MMLab-CU/CLUE/README.md

 **Note:** Certain components are marked with **backport**.
 Such components are introduced in the [C++14 Standard](https://en.wikipedia.org/wiki/C%2B%2B14) or the [C++ Extensions for Library Fundamentals (CELF), ISO/IEC TS 19568:xxxx](http://en.cppreference.com/w/cpp/experimental/lib_extensions).
 While they were not introduced to C++11, they can be implemented within the capacity of C++11 standard.
 We provide an implementation (using libc++ as a reference implementation) here (within the namespace ``clue``) that works with C++11.

+## Dependencies

+- The library itself requires a C++11-compliant compiler to work.
+Other than that, there's no other dependencies.
+- This is a **header-only** library.
+You don't have to build anything.
+Just include the relevant header files in your code.
+- This project uses [Google Test](https://github.com/google/googletest) for testing.
+If you want to build the test suite, you may need to configure Google Test properly such that *cmake* can find it (*e.g.* you can set the environment variable ``GTEST_ROOT``).

+Unlike massive library such as [Boost](http://www.boost.org), this is a very small library (all headers together have around *5000 - 6000* lines of codes).
+Actually, that we don't want to depend on Boost in certain projects is an important reason that motivates this library.
+We find that this library is already sufficient to satisfy the basic requirement of our other projects.

 ## Documentation

 Here is the [Detailed Documentation](http://cppstdx.readthedocs.org/en/latest/).